nyambe/frontend-coding-test-ts/README.md

 Clone this repo, run `npm install` and start the project using `npm run dev`.
 The instructions for completing the task can be found in the site that will launch.

+## Challange Notees

+Fun little exercise for a coding challenge.
+I used a graphQL and REST API.
+Vitest for component testing.
+Go to /currency-quest to see the exercise.
+Home page has direct links also.
+Note:: `Vitest 1.0 requires Vite >=v5.0.0 and Node >=v18.0`

 ## Additional Hints

 ### Recommended IDE Setup